AerisG222/mikeandwan.us/docs/README.md

      - `grep solr /var/log/audit/audit.log | audit2allow -M solr5`  (generate update policy)
      - `semodule -i solr5.pp`  (activate policy)
      - change '5' in above as needed
+6. Copy Postgres JDBC driver to `/opt/solr/contrib/dataimporthandler/lib`
-4. Create a new core
+7. Create a new core using web GUI
    - `su -`
    - `su - solr`
    - `/opt/solr/bin/solr create -c multimedia-categories`
-   - `/opt/solr/bin/solr config -solrUrl http://localhost:8983/solr -c multimedia-categories -action set-user-property -property update.autoCreateFields -value false`
+   - `/opt/solr/bin/solr config -c multimedia-categories -p 8983 -action set-user-property -property update.autoCreateFields -value false`
-5. Create fields for the new core via the GUI (otherwise copy the following):
+8. Create fields for the new core via the GUI (otherwise copy the following):
    - cfg/solr/multimedia-categories/* /var/solr/data/multimedia-categories/conf/
+   - update the postgres_import.xml to update the conn string / password
    - Reload the core
-   - update the postgres_import.xml to update the conn string / password
    - run full import and verify by running a query in solr admin
-6. When testing, it might be useful to delete all data in the core.  to do this, submit the following via the GUI document page:
+9. When testing, it might be useful to delete all data in the core.  to do this, submit the following via the GUI document page:
    - `<delete><query>*:*</query></delete>`
-7. Update synonyms.txt to account for any synonyms or common spelling mistakes
+10. Update synonyms.txt to account for any synonyms or common spelling mistakes

 ## Systemd